Skip to Main Content

 While our two basic needs scenarios reduce direct consumption compared to the UK baseline, they do not remove the high indirect requirements of consumption inherent in the UK data, from factors like overseas shipping, advertising budgets, and unnecessary bureaucracy.
 These inefficiencies lead to high production requirements even in our low-consumption scenarios.
 Further research is needed to sift these out.
 Ultimately, basic needs must be met with a fraction of the labour, material, energy, and emissions that they require today.

-The full preprint may be cited as:
+The full article may be cited as:

-McElroy, C., O’Neill, D.W., 2024.
-The labour and resource use requirements of a good life for all. arXiv:2411.06337 [econ.GN]. https://doi.org/10.48550/arXiv.2411.06337.
+McElroy, C., O’Neill, D.W., 2025.
+The labour and resource use requirements of a good life for all.
+Global Environmental Change 92, 103008. https://doi.org/10.1016/j.gloenvcha.2025.103008.